|Position:||University of Nebraska Athletics|

 |Alma Mater:||Indiana State|

-Dan Millington is in his first season as an assistant football strength coach at Nebraska.
-He boasts seven years of experience as a collegiate strength and conditioning coach.
+Dan Millington is in his second season as an assistant football strength coach at Nebraska.
+In his eighth year overall as a collegiate strength coach, Millington worked with Zach Duval for the first time in 2018, helping Duval implement his strength and conditioning program.

 Previously, Millington served as an assistant strength and conditioning coach at East Carolina from 2014 to 2017.
 At ECU, he assisted with all aspects of the football strength and conditioning program and worked with the women's basketball, track and field and swimming and diving programs.

-Millington earned his bachelor's degree in exercise science from Indiana State in 2010, where he was a four-year letterman on the Sycamores' defensive line and a 2009 second-team academic All-American.
+Millington earned his degree in exercise science from Indiana State in 2010, where he played on the Sycamores' defensive line and was a 2009 second-team academic All-American.
 Following his playing career, Millington served as a senior undergraduate intern with the strength and conditioning program at Indiana State, before accepting a postgraduate internship position at Villanova for the 2010-11 season.
-He returned to Indiana State following that stint and continued his career while earning his master's degree in 2014.
+He returned to Indiana State following that stint and earned his master's degree in 2014.